alexa-pi/AlexaPiDEPRECATED/README.md

 # AlexaPi

 ---
-## 18/04/2016 I am working on a v1.1 of this incorporating as many fixes and pull requests as possible, look for a new version in the next week or so.

-### Contributors

-* Sam Machin
+## ATTENTION:
+**There is a common effort to unify all the AlexaPi forks to create one awesome version that works best and supports all the devices and operating systems.**

+If you're a **developer**, or an **advanced user**, please head over to **[https://github.com/alexa-pi/AlexaPi](https://github.com/alexa-pi/AlexaPi)** and join us there.
+It is based on **@maso27**'s repo and has **voice activation** via PocketSphinx apart from other nifty changes.
+If you don't want voice activation and mind the overhead caused by it, you are safe to stay here until we make it optional over at the new repo.

+**Please base all your code contributions on that new repository (bugfixes are welcome here though).**

+If you're not sure whether to switch to that new project, wait for us when we feel confident enough to recommend the new version to everyone.

 ---

+## Contributors
+- Sam Machin

+---
-This is the code needed to Turn a Raspberry Pi into a client for Amazon's Alexa service, I have developed this against the Pi 2 but I see no reason it shouldn't run on the other models.
+This is the code needed to Turn a Raspberry Pi into a client for Amazon's Alexa service.
 Feedback welcome.
 ---

-### Requirements
+## Requirements

 You will need:
 * A Raspberry Pi